 When to go

-Paddling season in Michigan is fairly long, so plan your trip for your favorite time of year, and enjoy the beautiful Hudson River in Ann Arbor!
+Paddling season in Michigan is fairly long, so plan your trip to Ann Arbor for your favorite time of year, and enjoy the beautiful Huron River and surrounding lakes.